jmangt/test-driven-puppet/rspec.md

 The `rake` gem is Ruby's version of `make`.
 It is used to write simple tasks like database migrations, log or cache cleanup, and in our case running Puppet tests.

-You can list all the available `rake` tasks by running the `rake -vT` command in your module's root.
+You can list all the available `rake` tasks by running the `rake help` command in your module's root.

 ```bash
 $ cd /vagrant/users